revalgovender/cv/README.md

 ## 👨‍💻 PHP and JavaScript Experience (7 years)

-### Senior Software Engineer, Vestiaire Collective (E-commerce)

-*Aug 2023 - Jan 2024 (5m), Hybrid*

-- Implemented and optimised microservices in GO, TypeScript and PHP (Symfony)
-- Utilised tools such as Datadog, Kibana, Docker, and Kubernetes for of client monitoring and containerisation.
-- Supported and enhanced a legacy monolithic system
-- Collaborated with cross-functional teams to deliver innovative solutions aligned with business objectives, contributing to streamlined CI/CD pipelines.
-- Demonstrated technical proficiency across various tools, ensuring successful completion of critical projects and enhancing system performance and security.

 ### Senior Software Engineer, Made.com (E-commerce)

 *Sept 2019 - Nov 2022 (3y 2m), Hybrid*